 Once you begin the application, you may save the form and continue it at a later time, if needed.

 If you would prefer to print out a paper copy of the application, you can download it here:

-- For children age 5-17 or pregnant teens/teen moms, the legal guardian fills out this Application.
-Single parents or families over age 18 who are in need of emergency transitional housing, please use this Next Step Application.
+Single parents or families over age 18 who are in need of crisis transitional housing, use this Next Step Application.

-- The admission team meets to make sure Bethel is the right fit to help the child and/or family, and relays that information as soon as a decision has been made.
+The admission team meets to make sure Bethel is the right fit to help the child and/or family, and relays that information as soon as a decision has been made.